Where To Find the Clearest Water in the Caribbean: Best Beaches To Explore

 Anguilla often comes to mind for people asking what Caribbean island has the clearest water.
 The island nation is known for its laid-back culture, luxury amenities, fantastic food and, of course, some of the clearest beaches in the Caribbean.

 Meads Bay Beach is a favorite among locals and tourists alike for its uncrowded shores, white sand and some of the bluest water in the Caribbean.
 When you’re planning your cruise, you’ll want to find itineraries that stop here.
-Though there aren’t swarms of visitors here, this gem still offers access to eateries and a few high-end resorts.
-And, some of the best snorkeling in Caribbean territory is right offshore.

 Here’s what else to enjoy while you’re in the area: